mxochicale/hai2017/reviewing/1032/REVIEW.md

 * Development of a game playing method for a two persons game using marble gathering tasks.

-* Origin and development of social information gathering behavior
+* Origin and development of social information gathering behaviour